UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

    ```
 1. Get the most recent Ricgraph Makefile.
    Go to your home directory, not the home directory of user *root*.
-   Do all of the following steps in that directory.
+   Do all following steps in that directory.
    Type:
    ```
    wget https://raw.githubusercontent.com/UtrechtUniversity/ricgraph/main/Makefile